briangan123/Documentation/posts/FinalProjectDocumentation.md

 Src/term-finder.js file that shows the logic behind our term-finder button.

 ### ViewList End Point
 The viewList api endpoint aims to retrieve all contents currently within the database.
-After importing the PlanetScale Database, a handler function passes an http request and response,.
+After importing the PlanetScale Database, a handler function passes an http request and response.
 Once a connection is established with the database, a query is run that selects all the contents in the database, which is returned by the response.

 ![View list API](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/hwmvid0wx4xoloyvf40n.png)
 This allows us to write the logic to call View List (api/viewList.js)